 Tapsa Temple, which is located in Jinan, Jeollabuk-do, means “Pagoda Temple,” in English.
 The story of Tapsa Temple begins with the enigmatic layman Lee Gap Yong (1860-1957).
 Lee first came to Mt.
 Maisan (687 m), or “Horse Ear Mountain,” in English, at the age of 25.
 And for the next thirty years, Lee not only spent time meditating, but he single-handedly built one hundred and eight spherical stone pagodas.
 Of the one hundred and eight pagodas that were originally constructed, eighty of these pagodas still stand to this day at Tapsa Temple.
-Much later in life, Lee Gap Yong became an ordained monk with the Jogye-jong Order and the grounds became a temple under this Korean Buddhist Order.
+Much later in life, Lee Gap Yong became an ordained monk.
+Currently, Tapsa Temple joined the Taego-jong Order, which is the second largest in Korea.

 As to the pagodas at Tapsa Temple, they were piled one by one without the support of modern conveniences like an excavator or forklift.
 The stone for the smaller pagodas were harvested locally.
 As for the larger stones, which can reach up to nine metres in height, they were collected from streams, rivers and mountains throughout Korea so as to reach a level of harmony with their overall spiritual energy.